ARTICLE I – ORGANIZATION AND PURPOSE

 An election shall be held biennially as provided by law.

-- “I, ____________________________, duly elected (appointed) member of the Board of Trustees of Kirtland Community College, a community college in the state of Michigan, do hereby affirm that I am an elector residing in the college district, and have so resided for more than thirty (30) days prior to the date of my appointment; and that I have resided in the state of Michigan for more than six (6) months, and am a United States citizen.”
+- “I, ____________________________, duly elected (appointed) member of the Board of Trustees of Kirtland Community College, a community college in the state of Michigan, do hereby affirm that I am an elector residing in the college district, and have so resided as of the election filing deadline or as of the date of my appointment; and am a United States citizen.”

-- “I accept the office of member of the Board of Trustees of Kirtland Community College and agree to serve it in this position for the period required by statute or until my successor shall qualify.”
+- “I accept the position of elected member of the Board of Trustees of Kirtland Community College and agree to serve it in this position for the period required by statute or until my successor shall qualify.”